iorchard/pengrixai/README.rst

 PengrixAI
 =========

-It's the RPA project for system testint and management.
+It's the RPA project for system testing and management.
 It's based on RobotFramework.